arcticfalcon/falcon-menu-aim/README.md

          // Function to call when mouse exits a menu row.
          exit: function() {},

+         // Delay to auto close menu.
+         exitMenuDelay: 500,

+         // Function to call when the menu exists by delay.
+         delayedExit: function(menu) {}

          // Function to call when mouse exits the entire menu.
 If this returns
          // true, the current row's deactivation event and callback function